madisonmedeiros/madisonmedeiros/README.md

 valuable skills like time management and leadership.

-When I'm not coding, I'm playing video games or spending time with my wife, our dog, Nova, and our cat, Simmy! 🐾
+When I'm not coding, I'm playing video games or spending time with my wife, our dog, Nova, and our cat, Simmy! ฅ^•ﻌ•^ฅ

 ---